frank038/jawm-xorg-window-manager-/README.md

 - no text nor icon in the titlebar;
 - other missing features.

-Development release, almost finished, and usable.
+Development release, usable for testing.
 Tint2 can be used with this wm.

 Known issues:
 - firefox: fullscreen mode doesn't work properly (I have no idea)